NATURE SHOWS

 Liberty the Eagle came from Auburn University at the Southeastern Raptor Center in Alabama.
 She was an imprinted raptor with visual deficits and hip difficulties and could not be released into the wild.

-She captured our hearts from day one and we all loves her.
+She captured our hearts from day one and we all loved her.
 She was sassy with a mind of her own.
 We were honored to be her home and look forward to caring for another eagle in need in the future.

 BIRDS OF PREY FACTS